strimzi/proposals/037-kafka-canary-roadmap.md

 * Support for forcing leader elections.
 Sarama doesn't support this.
 * Support for transactional produce.
 Sarama doesn't seem to support this, at least not in a usable way.
 You can send the transaction-related requests, but there is no client library support akin to the `TransactionManager`, for ensuring the RPCs are sent correctly.

+All of the desirable features will be implemented after Canary re-implementation.

 ### Differential observations

 By running multiple producers and consumers, Canary could more accurately indicate where problems lay.